 "Are you going to climb a mountain and ski?"
 "Are you going to jump and do tricks in the park?"
 "Are you going to the slopes?"

-Also, bindings need to be considered as a set with skis and boots.
-For example, heavy bindings on light skis and soft boots are not a good match, and you will not be able to make the most of each.
-When considering the combination of skis, boots and bindings, you should focus on where you will be skiing.
+Also, bindings need to be considered in conjunction with skis and boots.
+For example, light skis with heavy bindings and soft boots are not a good match, and you won't be able to fully utilize the performance of each component.
+When choosing ski, boot, and binding combinations, focus on where you will be skiing.

-When skiing on a slope or in a park, the bindings you choose will depend on "what kind of slope you will be skiing on and at what speed" and "how many jumps you will be jumping over."
+When skiing on slopes or in the park, the bindings you choose will depend on "what kind of slopes you will be skiing on and at what speed" and "what kind of jumps you will be taking."

-I use Marker bindings, so I will use Marker as an example.
+I use Marker bindings, so I will give an example using Marker.

-For example, if you mainly ski freeriding in parks and on slopes,
+For example, if you mainly ski in the park or freeride on the slopes,

 From the left: JESTER, GRIFFON, SQUIRE, all from MARKER's freeride lineup